gschmutz/iot-vehicle-tracking-demo/README.md

 In order to get the messages from MQTT into Kafka, we will be using Kafka Connect.
 Luckily, there are multiple Kafka Connectors available for MQTT.
 We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (in preview and available as evaluation license on Confluent Hub) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
 We will show both of them in action in the section below.
 Choose the one you like best.

-First let's listen on the topic, eitehr with using `kafka-console-consumer`
+First let's listen on the topic, either using `kafka-console-consumer`

 ```
 docker exec -ti broker-1 kafka-console-consumer --bootstrap-server broker-1:9092 --topic truck_position